BookingSync/bookingsync-api-docs/content/guides/secure-payments-by-bookingsync.md

 There are 3 edgecases that shouldn't happen too often, but are possible:

-* API connection problem - if the PCI DSS platform cannot establish a connection with BookingSync API, the error will be returned for `api` attribute.
+* API connection problem - if the payment platform cannot establish a connection with BookingSync API, the error will be returned for `api` attribute.
 * Data problem - if the payment gateway was not set for the rental, the error will be returned for `data` attribute.
 * Other errors - if there is any different error, it will be returned for `server` attribute.

+## Testing Payment Execution

+For testing the payment flow we recommend switching to Bogus gateway, which will prevent from executing a real payment and using one of the following credit card numbers:

+* `4111 1111 1111 1111` - to Simulate an Approved Transaction
+* `4111 1111 1111 1112` - to Simulate a Declined Transaction
+* `4111 1111 1111 1113` - To Simulate a Gateway Failure